HakaiInstitute/hakai-ml-train/README.md

         - After installing packages, run `conda activate uav`
         - Now, run `PYTHONPATH=. python segment_kelp.py pred /path/to/input/file /path/to/desired/output.tif /path/to/weights/deeplabv3-kelp_200421.pt`
 - Move the output back to the samba server if desired, e.g. `mv /path/to/desired/output.tif /mnt/H/location/of/choice`

+### Interpreting model output
+- The model outputs a raster image with integer values (0-255).
+This value should be thresholded to obtain a kelp/not-kelp classification output.
+- In most case, setting the threshold such that a pixel being >=128 means kelp should be adequate.
+- If you want to increase kelp recall at the cost of precision, you can lower this threshold (e.g. to 100).

 ### Tips
 #### Killing a job